mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 This guide provides instructions for running your own certificate authority by installing django-ca from source.
 This method requires a lot of manual configuration and a lot of expert knowledge, but is a good choice if you use an exotic system or other options do not work for you for some reason.
-If you're looking for a faster and easier option, you might consider using :doc:`docker-compose <quickstart_docker_compose>`.
+If you're looking for a faster and easier option, you might consider using :doc:`docker-compose </quickstart/docker_compose>`.

 ..
 NOTE::